Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Does Bed-618 work for everyday use?

-It can, especially for back sleepers who like a firmer, springy surface, but couples and pressure-sensitive side sleepers may feel its limitations sooner.
+It can work, especially for back sleepers who like a firmer, springy surface.
+Couples and pressure-sensitive side sleepers will usually notice its limits sooner.

 Which model is easiest to move on?

-Bed-618 is the easiest for quick turns.
-Among the foams, Herbalfusion felt slightly easier to reposition on than Herbacoal-12.
+Bed-618 was the easiest for quick turns.
+Among the foams, Herbalfusion felt a bit easier to reposition on than Herbacoal-12.

 Previous post